MadAppGang/update_by_path/README.md

 // { skills: [{ name: 'html'}, { name: 'JavaScript' }] },
 ```

-If there were no matches for your query the source object remains intact.
+If there are no matches for your query the source object remains intact.

 ### Go even deeper inside array elements.
 Alter a property of the matching array element.
 It doesn't metter which kind of query to use to match the element.